 Having scrutinized Trader’s Point carefully enough, I now can boldly make what may seem to be my flimsiest association yet: a comparison to the state of Vermont.
 Only a few stretches of Indiana—particularly those in the southwest part of the state—can claim the majestic topography that pervades in the Green Mountain State.
 Though a bit of an anomaly in central Indiana, an enterprise such as Trader’s Point Creamery would fit in perfectly in New England’s most landlocked corner.
 Vermont operates like a statewide rural heritage corridor, from its outlawing of billboards along interstates to its numerous microfarms tucked in the valleys amidst muscular hills.
 Think of all the food products that come from Vermont.
 Aside from the most high profile, such as Ben and Jerry’s Ice Cream, the state boasts national recognition in Woodchuck Cider, Green Mountain Coffee Roasters, and Cabot Creamery (“America’s Best Cheddar”), let alone all the roadside maple syrup stands.
 The state’s prominence as an exporter of specialty agriculture products seems all the more impressive when one considers that: 1) the state of Vermont’s population is less than the city of Indianapolis; and 2) most of the land of this sixth smallest state is horrible for growing things.
 Part of the reason Vermont’s hills seem so pristine is that the tree canopy conceals the remnants of abandoned farms from centuries ago, when the first New England settlers gave up on the land after learning about the fecund soils in the Midwest.
 A number of Indiana farmers can claim New England ancestry.

 So how did Vermont achieve such a firm footing in the specialty foods market?
+How does it manage a rural culture that is resolutely agrarian and marketable, despite having comparatively few farms?
 A trip to one of the many picture-perfect towns in the state, such as Brattleboro, offers more than a hint.
 I haven’t come across any evidence that would suggest that Vermont has a particularly stronger Main Street Association than other states, but you would certainly think it from a visit.
 A disproportionate number of these towns are tourist magnets, with well-preserved architecture along the Main Streets that host a variety of shops, nearly all of which could pass as “eclectic local retail”.
 Brattleboro, a town of 12,000 (and the seventh largest in the state!) featured, upon my last visit, numerous art galleries, an Indian restaurant, a vendor of hemp products, and a Marxist bookstore.
 No, it’s not a college town.
 It’s also not unique to Brattleboro.

 The state capital, Montpelier, is an even smaller community of only about 8,000 people—the smallest state capital in the country.
 No doubt it attracts a well-educated work force through the demand for skilled government jobs, but plenty of other state capitals have the same requirements, yet they cannot boast such an impeccable and visibly posh downtown: The town—calling it a city would be inaccurate under any measurement, even if it legally is one—proudly claims itself as the only state capital in the nation without a McDonald’s.
 I cannot recall seeing any national chains along the main street, in fact.
-Downtown would probably embody the quaint New England archetype, except that most places one thinks of as quaint lack Montpelier’s undercurrent of political subversion:
+Downtown would probably embody the quaint New England archetype, except that most places one thinks of as quaint have a purely staid, conservative rural culture, lacking Montpelier’s undercurrent of political subversion:

 I’ll confess that some of this was a bit too precious for me.
 Is it realistic for a town this small to have street musicians, a film festival, a transit authority, and a food cooperative?
 Clearly it is in Vermont.
 (I’ll concede that Montpelier is part of the larger Montpelier-Barre Micropolitan Area of about 50,000 people, and that Barre, a similarly sized town 5 miles away, is nowhere near as prosperous, but most of the people are spread far from these two nuclei.
-And population within Montpelier city limits is inconceivably urbane.)
+And, despite the surrounding rural culture, the population within Montpelier city limits is inconceivably urbane.)

 With a town like Montpelier as its capital, it should come as no surprise that Vermont’s largest city is paradise for bourgeois bohemians.